XSEDE/ipf/docs/INSTALL.md

     please first review [XSEDE's Advanced Integration Options](https://www.ideals.illinois.edu/bitstream/handle/2142/99081/XSEDE_SP_Advanced_Integration_Options.pdf) documentation.

+-   Decide what installation method to use:
+    *     RPM is recommended for production installs, as it is managed by system tools, and creates an "xdinfo" user to run the workflows.
+    *     Pip is easier for installs where root access is not available, though some additional environment variables will need to be set.

 -   If you already have an older IPF create a backup of the /etc/ipf working configurations: